 Commercial brush-on glazes offer many colors and surfaces.
 For functional ware check for glaze fit (vital for quality functional ware).
 Do not assume food safety of brightly colored glazes in your kiln and with layering without a leach test (e.g. GLLE test).
 Consider using a transparent or white liner glaze for food surfaces.

 Crazing: Functional ware must remain craze-free (crazing is unsanitary and drastically reduces ware strength).
-Because ware is not crazed out of the kiln does not mean it will not do so with time.
+Even though ware may not be crazed out-of-the kiln it may do so with time.
 Do cycles of a boiling water:ice water immersions (BWIW test) on a piece to test glaze fit (by stressing it to bring out any crazing or shivering tendencies).P300 is harder to fit glazes to the M370 or Polar Ice.
+We have found that the G2926B recipe when made using Fusion Frit F-12 (instead of Ferro Frit 3134) and #45 silica (325 mesh) fits well.

 Thixotropy: Many people mix their glazes the traditional way, just adding water until the slurry appears to be the right viscosity for dipping.
 However, if you want better application properties for one-coat dipping, consider creating a thixotropic slurry.
 Thixotropic glazes are creamy because they have been thinned and then gelled by the addition of a flocculant.
 They go on evenly, hang on without dripping and dry quickly.
 Achieving (and maintaining) this state involves targeting a specific gravity (usually around 1.43) and adding epsom salts (1-2g/1000g of powdered glaze).